JohnFromSteam/RNGenie/README.md

         -   `View Channels`
         -   `Send Messages`
         -   `Read Message History`
-        -   `Use Slash Commands`
-        -   `Connect`
     -   Copy the generated URL and paste it into your browser to invite the bot to your server.

 7.  **Run the Bot:**
     ```sh
     python RNGenie.py
     ```
-    You will see a "Logged in as..." message in your terminal.
-The bot is now online and ready to use!
+    You should see a message in your terminal confirming the bot is ready.
+It is now online and ready to use!

 ---